EpicGamesExt/BlenderTools/docs/send2ue/asset-types/groom.md

 ## Curves Objects

-Curves object type is introduced in [Blender 3.3](https://www.blender.org/download/releases/3-3/), enabling a revamped hair sculpting workflow.
+The Curves object type was introduced in [Blender 3.3](https://www.blender.org/download/releases/3-3/), enabling a revamped hair sculpting workflow.
 The send2ue addon supports the export of a curves object into a groom asset in unreal.
 Make sure the curves objects that you want to export are in the `Export` collection, along with their surface meshes.
 Under the hood, the addon temporarily converts the curves object into a hair particle system on the mesh that it’s surfaced to, which would then be exported as an alembic file.